qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/governance/psc.rst

 current assets of the association.
 Personal liability of members of the board or individual other members are excluded.

-This charter was approved by the general assembly via Loomio vote on May 8, 2017.
+This charter was approved by the general assembly via Loomio vote on March 17, 2019.